 - by showering without switching on the exhaust fan or opening a window

 - leaving pools of water on tiles

 - cooking without turning on the extractor fan

 - using a drier without ventilation or drying clothes indoors and not airing the room afterwards

-• failing to properly clean up indoor liquid spills
+- failing to properly clean up indoor liquid spills

 - getting the carpet wet and neglecting to properly dry it out

 - not cleaning the home properly

-How to do I get rid of mould?
+So how do I get rid of mould?

 If the mould is widespread (over one square metre) or identified within structures, a specialist cleaner will need to be engaged to sort out the problem.

-You or your tenant should only attempt to clean up minor outbreaks of surface mould, for example if it is in a cupboard or wardrobe.
-Landlords and agents are cautioned not to ask tenants to undertake any cleaning that could pose health or safety risks, for example that requires the use of a ladder or harsh chemicals (such as bleach).
+Remember you have a duty of care when it comes to the health and safety of your tenants.
+Breach that duty and you could be liable for their injuries or losses.
+Be sure you or your agent do not ask tenants to undertake any cleaning that could pose health or safety risks, for example that requires the use of a ladder or harsh chemicals (such as bleach).
 This cleaning should be contracted out to professionals who are licensed/certified and insured.